notsoweebafterall/financial-ml-research/README.md

 # Future Extensions

-The current V1 provides a base for several natural extensions:
+The current project provides a base for several natural extensions:

-- Expand the equity universe.
+- Expand the equity universe in both markets (larger leg sizes would reduce the small-leg concentration effect documented in Phase 8).
-- Compare the current characteristic set against a broader GKX-style characteristic dataset.
+- Compare the current characteristic set against a broader GKX-style characteristic dataset (Xiu's own published 94-characteristic data).
-- Re-run the same methodology on Indian equities and compare cross-market behavior.
+- Use point-in-time historical index constituents to remove survivorship bias in both markets.
+- Model India-specific transaction costs (securities transaction tax) rather than reusing the US's flat 10bps assumption.
-- Investigate regime-dependent model performance.
+- Investigate regime-dependent model performance with a longer out-of-sample window.
 - Explore uncertainty-aware portfolio construction.
-- Test additional transaction-cost and turnover assumptions.
-- Develop a novel research hypothesis from the empirical results and test it in a separate research phase.
+- Develop a novel research hypothesis from the empirical results (e.g., the small-leg concentration or ranking-vs-magnitude findings) and test it as a dedicated follow-up study.

 ---